Just Report It: Online system for reporting bias incidents to the University. The Dean on call at the time of the report will be notified.

 Housing and Residence Life offers an inclusive Open Housing option.
 This enables upperclassmen and transfer students, 18 years and older, to request roommates regardless of the students’ sex, gender, sexual orientation, or gender expression.
 As of now, this option will be available at Bice, Copeley, Faulkner, and Lambeth Residence Areas.
 If you and your roommates/apartment mates are interested in this housing option you must complete a housing application online by the deadline and send an email to firstname.lastname@example.org.

-Students with unique concerns, or first year students interested in Open Housing, who would like to receive information about all options available in on-grounds housing, should contact the Assistant Director of Assignments, Countess Hughes, at email@example.com or 434-924-3314 for support and assistance.
+Students with housing concerns, or first year students who would like to receive information about all options available in on-grounds housing, should contact the Assistant Director of Assignments, Countess Hughes, at email@example.com or 434-924-3314 for support and assistance.

 HELPLine is an anonymous, confidential telephone service serving the residents of Charlottesville, Albemarle County and the University of Virginia.
 We are a student-run, student-operated program, staffed entirely of volunteers, affiliated with Madison House.
 Visit the HELPLine website for more info.